Its-OK-Wakamatsu-san/Exact_time_interval_using_-time.sleep-/README.md

 # Precise time intervals using "time.sleep"

 ### Keyword
-Python , module , method , precise , interval time , time.sleep , threading , queue , update
+Python , module , method , precise , interval time , time.sleep , threading , queue , matplotlib FuncAnimation , update

 ## Overview
 We often use "time.sleep" in our measurements, but "time.sleep" gives us the approximate time requested, but not the exact time.